Third-Party Tested ≥98% HPLC Purity — USA Shipped

 Molecular Weight 858.864 g/mol

-Research Half-Life Not established in published literature
+Research Half-Life Not well characterized in the published literature

 Form Lyophilized powder

-Research Category Immune Support
+Research Category Thymic & Immune

 What is Thymalin?

 Thymalin is a polypeptide complex originally extracted from calf thymus glands, standardized as a mixture of short peptides including the dipeptide Glu-Trp (EW).
 Developed by Vladimir Khavinson and colleagues at the Saint Petersburg Institute of Bioregulation and Gerontology, Thymalin operates through thymic bioregulation, restoring T-cell populations and normalizing the ratio of T-helper to T-suppressor lymphocytes.
 It modulates thymulin production and supports immune homeostasis through gene expression changes in immunocompetent cells.
-Landmark longevity research by Khavinson and Morozov published in Neuroendocrinology Letters reported that Thymalin administration in a 6-year study of elderly subjects was associated with a 2-fold reduction in mortality rate compared to controls, alongside improvements in immune markers, endocrine function, and cardiovascular parameters.
+Landmark cellular-aging research by Khavinson and Morozov published in Neuroendocrinology Letters reported that Thymalin use in a 6-year study of elderly subjects was associated with a 2-fold reduction in mortality rate compared to controls, alongside improvements in immune markers, endocrine function, and cardiovascular parameters.
 Additional studies published in Bulletin of Experimental Biology and Medicine showed restoration of melatonin production and normalization of cortisol rhythms in aged subjects receiving Thymalin.
-Research in animal models demonstrated increased average and maximum lifespan when Thymalin was administered to aging rodents.
+Research in animal models demonstrated increased average and maximum lifespan when Thymalin was used to aging rodents.
 Compared to Thymosin Alpha-1, which is a defined single-sequence peptide with extensive Western clinical data, Thymalin represents a complex bioregulatory approach rooted in the Russian peptide bioregulator tradition.
 Thymosin Alpha-1 has more targeted receptor-level data, while Thymalin's effects appear more systemic and multi-pathway.
 Both aim to restore immune competence, but through different pharmacological approaches.
 Lyophilized Thymalin should be stored at -20°C. Reconstitute with bacteriostatic water and store at 2-8°C, using within 3 weeks.
 Thymalin is primarily researched by gerontologists, immunologists studying age-related immune decline, and bioregulation scientists investigating peptide-based geroprotective interventions.

 Thymalin Research Applications